 The CBN bits are slightly less hard than diamond and act more like a conventional abbrasive than diamond since CBN is friable whereas diamond is not.
 However due to the hardness of these two materials they can be grouped together by appliction.

-Sanding disks are generally used for shaping soft materials or for finishing or preparation the surface of wood or metal, or to remove a coating (e.g. paint), or to grind soft stones, etc. Sanding disks, as well as grinding bits are very inefficient "tools" to rapidly remove material since the particles have random shapes and orientation.
+Sanding disks are generally used for shaping soft materials or for cleaning, finishing or preparation the surface of wood or metal, or to remove a coating (e.g. paint), or to grind soft stones, etc. Sanding disks, as well as grinding bits are very inefficient "tools" to rapidly remove material since the particles have random shapes and orientation.
 Cutters are much more effective and fast.
-However, because of the inefficiently these disks are great for detailed work because the material is removed relatively slowly.
+However, because of their inefficiently these disks are great for detailed work because the material is removed relatively slowly.
 Often there are no cutters available for cutting hard materials so grinding bits, wheels, or discs are the only option.

-The grit of sanding drums from Dremel can be distinguished visually.
+The grit of sanding drums from Dremel can be determined visually.
 The sanding disks also have numbers on them (80 = 80 grit (coarse), 120 = 120 grit (finer), etc. The numbers on sanding discs are printed on the back of the disks.
 Sanding disks generally are used at medium to higher speeds.

-TIP 1: When using sanding discs it quite often occurs that you need to have the sanding side at the "bottom" of the bit instead of at the top.
+TIP: When using sanding discs it quite often occurs that you need to have the sanding side at the "bottom" of the bit instead of at the top.
 If you place two disks onto the mandrel (one facing up, other facing down), you will not have to turn the disc all the time.

-TIP 2: Sanding discs with differing grit are hard to distinguish from each other.
+TIP: Sanding discs with differing grit are hard to distinguish from each other.
 You can code the the screw head on the mandrels to indicate which grit is on the mandrel.
 Use the two sections of the screw head either side of the slot in the screw head.
 To mark the bits simply mark one or both of these half circles either side of teh slot: